 Latino purchase mortgage applicants experience higher denial rates than their white counterparts.
-In 2021, 11.1 percent of Latino applicants for owner-occupied first lien purchase mortgages were denied, compared to 7.0 percent of white applicants.
+In 2022, 19.3 percent of Latino applicants for owner-occupied first lien purchase mortgages were denied, compared to 11.3 percent of white applicants.
+Denial rates increased significantly in 2022 as interest rates increased, but are lower than denial rates in 2018, another year with relatively high interest rates.